garazi/LightningAdoptionWorkshop/docs/Exercise_5.md

 	```

 4. Save the Apex Class.
-5. Switch back to the ContactList component and add `controller="GetSimilarPropertiesApexController"` to the `<aura:component>` in front of the `implements=` attribute.
+5. Switch back to the SimilarProperties component and add `controller="GetSimilarPropertiesApexController"` to the `<aura:component>` in front of the `implements=` attribute.
 6. Save the file.
 7. Go back to the Property Record Detail page and refresh to see data populating the component.